kcg295/AppSecAssignment1.1/HW1_Instructions.md

 account as a contributor to give them access for grading.

-For this section, your instructors are: Kevin Gallagher, GitHub ID `kcg295` and Dean Christakos, GitHub ID to be added.
+For this section, your instructors are: Kevin Gallagher, GitHub ID `kcg295` and Dean Christakos, GitHub ID `Deanchristakos`.

 For this section, your TAs are Gaurav Chauhan, GitHub ID to be added, Sarthak Bohra, GitHub ID to be added, and more TAs to be added.